rkwrd/rkwrd.github.io/_posts/2015-06-06-tbilisi_ii.md

 ---
 layout: post
-title: "Tbilisi II - Davit Goreji"
+title: "Tbilisi II - David Gareja"
 date: 2015-06-06 20-10-24
-published: false
+published: true
 ---

 The articles here are still almost a month behind my actual itinerary.
 Normally I would deal with the mounting feeling of guilt by taking a nap and then using the boost of energy to clean the kitchen or look up cat videos on Youtube.